NoraPDev/Property-pricing/README.md

 The client can benefit from the delivered analysis, because it will highlight the important features of a property, and with this knowledge, she can maximize the profit on the selling of the inherited properties, and later she will be able to enter the real estate market of Ames more conveniently.
 Furthermore, she will be able to predict the prices of any given property in negligible time, which can easily give her an advantage over other market participants.

+### User Stories

+1. As a user, I want to have access to detailed information about house attributes and sales prices in Ames, Iowa so that I can make informed decisions.
+2. As a user, I want to have access to all the requested information in an organised and user-friendly dashboard so that I can quickly identify any potential issues.
+3. As a user, I want to be able to customize the visualisations of the house attributes and sales prices so that I can make more informed decisions.
+4. As a user, I want to be able to see predicted prices for properties based on different attributes so that I can understand the market better.

 ## **Business requirements**

 ### Business Understanding